OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/repo_guide/github.rst

 via TravisCI.

 Once your personal access token is set up, you can begin using travis-sphinx within your Sphinx configuration file. (`docs/conf.py`)
-The two calls that should be used are, in their respective doc sections:
+The two calls that should be used are, in their respective sections:

 .. code-block:: python